 While you can't learn Yoga Therapy from a book, there are some important texts that will help you to start thinking like a Yoga Therapist - and start helping your students to manage their health.
 Here's our Top 5 Books about yoga therapy.
 You'll learn more than just postures for good health.
 These books contain a wealth of information and inspiration on yoga philosophy, psychology and more.

-If you want to learn more about Yoga Therapy, or are thinking of training as a Yoga Therapist, get a head start with these great books.
+If you want to learn more about Yoga Therapy, or are thinking of training to become a Yoga Therapist, get a head start with these great books.

 1. The Heart of Yoga by TKV Desikachar